wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-conversation-bots/includes/3-exercise-conversation-bots.md

 In the navigation outline, select **App features** The select **Bot** page, select **Set up** to add a bot to the manifest.

-- Because you previously created a bot using the Microsoft Azure's Bot Framework, select **Enter a bot ID** and set the `MICROSOFT_APP_ID` value from above
+- Because you previously created a bot using the Microsoft Azure's Bot Framework, select **Enter a bot ID** and set the `MICROSOFT_APP_ID` value from above.

 - For the **Select the scopes in which people can use this command** section, choose **Personal** and **Team**.